HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

-In this article, we’ll look at the causes of musty smells in a portable air conditioner.
-We’ll also discuss how to remove musty smells from your portable air conditioner.
+In this article, I’ll go over the causes of musty smells from a portable air conditioner.
+I’ll also discuss how to remove musty smells from your portable air conditioner.

 What causes musty smells from a portable air conditioner?